The-code-giant/llm-optimizer/memory/frontend.md

 - The frontend will be implemented in **Next.js (TypeScript)** as of July 2024, per updated requirements.

+## Authentication

+- Clerk is used as the authentication provider for the frontend.
+- Integrates directly with Next.js using the @clerk/nextjs package.
+- Prebuilt Clerk components are used for login, registration, and session management, replacing custom authentication logic.
+- Supports secure, modern auth flows (including social login, SSO, and 2FA if enabled in Clerk dashboard).
+- User session and access control are managed via Clerk hooks and middleware.

 ```markdown
 # Frontend Implementation Guide: LLM Optimizer Dashboard